Wild camping lets you see the outdoors in ways and at times that few others do

 Food & drink

-• Meals – For evening meals I like to keep things simple – so re-hydrated foods that just need water adding too (it also saves on the washing up) – whether thats noodles/rice that you can add water too or specialist outdoor food pouches that you can pick up in outdoor stores like those from Fire Pot (although they can be pricier than supermarket options).
+• Meals – For evening meals I like to keep things simple – so re-hydrated foods that just need water adding too (it also saves on the washing up!
+Good tip) – whether thats rice or noodle pots that you can add water too or specialist outdoor food pouches that you can pick up in outdoor stores like those from Fire Pot (although they can be pricier than supermarket options).
 But any meal that you can just add boiling water too, and doesn’t go off quick makes things easy & simple.

-• Snacks – it’s not good to be hungry out on your trip – so take plenty of snacks that won’t perish easily such as cereal bars, nuts, dried fruit, crips and even bananas
+• Snacks – it’s not good to be hungry out on your trip – so take plenty of snacks that won’t perish easily such as cereal/protein bars, nuts, dried fruit, crisps etc

-• For breakfast – Again I’ll keep it simple – I’ll take a porridge pot or breakfast pouch which just requires hot water and add a banana and cereal bar into the mix.
+• For breakfast – Again I’ll keep it simple – I’ll take a porridge pot or breakfast pouch which just requires hot water and add a cereal bar into the mix.

-• Drinks – For drinks other than water, I’ll take some tea bags/coffee sachets which again are easy as it’s just adding water!
-For me it’s a nice treat to also have a few cans of beer or even a little bottle of wine too – whatever takes your fancy, while its important to pack light on a wild camp, you’ve got to have some treats too 🙂
+• Drinks – For drinks other than water, I’ll take some coffee sachets which again are easy as it’s just adding water!
+For me it’s a nice treat to also have a few cans of beer or even a little bottle of wine too – whatever takes your fancy, while its important to pack light on a wild camp, you’ve got to have some treats too!

 Wild camping is an experience everyone should try once – just make sure you take everything you need to make it enjoyable!